ca0v/ol3-lab/poc/README.md

 The moment of a cluster is the `@dm+@pm`, which is `@m-@vm`.
 The later can only be computed when `m` is defined and the former reduces to `@dm` when `m` is undefined.

 ### Computing Visible Moment
-The `@vm` of a tile is equal to the `∑@vm` of its sub-tiles plus the `@vm` of any visible features bound by that tile and no sub-tiles.
+The `@vm` of a tile is equal to the `∑@vm` of its sub-tiles plus the moment of any visible features bound by exactly that tile.

 ### Computing Dark Moment
-The `@dm` of a tile is equal to the `∑@dm` of its sub-tiles plus the `@dm` of any hidden features bound by that tile and no sub-tiles.
+The `@dm` of a tile is equal to the `∑@dm` of its sub-tiles plus the moment of any hidden features bound by that tile and no sub-tiles.

 ### Computing Phantom Moment
 The `@pm` of a tile is equal to  `@m-@dm-@vm` and represents location and mass of unknown features bound by a tile and no sub-tiles.
 We know they exist from the count query but we will not know where, exactly, until we query for the features.
 A feature is associated with the smallest tile that fully contains that feature.
-This was the one way I could consistently assign the mass of a feature to a tile to ensure its mass is only counted once per zoom level.
+This will consistently assign a feature to exactly one tile to ensure it is not over-represented.

 ### Configuration
 `clusterZOffset` is the zoom offset for cluster markers.
 If this value plus the cluster Z value equals the current zoom level then the cluster is visible.
-The `clusterZoomOffset` is also used to determine how far to query ahead for tile counts.
+The `clusterZOffset` is also used to determine how far to query ahead for tile counts.

 `featureMinZOffset` and `featureMaxZOffset` set the bounds of the visibility of a feature such that a feature is visible if `featureMinZOffset <= currentZoomLevel - Z <= featureMaxOffset`.

-And because `Z` is associate with the feature we can style bases on this offset as well.
+Since `Z` is associated with the feature we can style bases on this offset as well.
+Styling rules must also be configurable although it is conceivable they can be derived from the layer symbology.

 ## Notes of Interest